reach-sh/reach-lang/examples/duoswap/README.md

 1. Run the `DuoSwap Announcer` which will launch the announcer contract.
 It will then wait for you to input pool addresses via the CLI.

-2. Run the `DuoSwap Listener` which will listen for all the pool addresses the `Manager` publishes.

 3. Run the `DuoSwap Token Funder` which will create the two tokens that will be used for the pool contract.
 It will listen for addresses via the CLI and fund them with both tokens.